 Suriname is on the northeastern coast of South America near French Guiana, Guyana, and Brazil.
 The country is rich with diversity.

-Upon visiting you will receive a genuine welcome from descendants of African slaves, Dutch or British colonialists.
+Visitors are warmly welcomed by its diverse populace, including descendants of enslaved Africans, who, along with descendants of Dutch and British colonists, have shaped the vibrant social and cultural landscape of Suriname.
 The capital city, Paramaribo, is filled with shopping, clubs, and restaurants.
 Just a few kilometres away is a beautiful jungle waiting to be explored.

 This country has something for everyone.